melaniehuang/creative-coding-studio/course-material/week-03.md

 }
 ```

+### Exercise
-### Try to create your own unique shape.
+Try to create your own unique shape.
 How can you manipulate it?

 There are also a bunch of different [beginShape()](https://processing.org/reference/beginShape_.html) parameters you can discover like beginShape(TRIANGLE_STRIP);.
 Perhaps you also want a contour ie. [beginContour()](https://processing.org/reference/PShape_beginContour_.html).
 NB: The vertex of shapes goes clockwise, the vertex of a contour goes counter-clockwise.

 ## Movement